 The way you pronounce your words is a major factor in influencing people.
 Those who mispronounce words are often unfairly judged.
-Take a look at the following list of mistakes made in pronounciation.
+Take a look at the following list of mistakes made in pronunciation.

 - Leaving off the end of the "ing" words as in thing, wearing, loving, wanting, singing.

-- Eliminate the words (goin', comin', gonna, shoulda, woulda) in your speech permanantely.
+- Eliminate the words (goin', comin', gonna, shoulda, woulda) in your speech permanently.

 - Kill the filler words (like, you know, um, er) which can be annoying.